drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 # Main advantage I currently see is running commands over SSH.
 I'm pretty sure that Fabric relies on Invoke(a shell command runner).
 Huh, I bet it's named invoke
 # as it invokes shell commans?
 Anyways, the main difference appears to be running the commands via SSH.
 Invoke appears to rely on subprocess which is in the
 # python native language.

+# Use git mv over mv when renaming a file in a git repo. git mv is a short hand for the following:

+    mv <source> <destination>
+    git add <destintation>
+    git rm <source>